Zakat Calculator

 Understanding of Zakat and Its Significance

-Islam has five pillars and among these almsgiving is an essential for those who fall in set criteria for deserve within Muslim community .
-It indicates social duty and sympathy for the have-nots and the purpose is to purge and bless the wealth of the provider.
-As per Quran and Hadith, Zakat performs a vital role in managing wealth circulation, enhancing social justice , and helping the neglected of society.
+Islam has five pillars, and among these, almsgiving is essential for those who fall within set criteria for deserving within the Muslim community.
+It signifies a social obligation and compassion towards the underprivileged, with the aim of cleansing and enhancing the wealth of the giver.
+According to the Quran and Hadith, Zakat performs a vital role in managing wealth circulation, enhancing social justice, and helping the neglected in society.

 Prophetic Guidance on Zakat